My Mouth and My Feelings: A Parent’s Guide to Empowering Children’s Emotional and Oral Wellness (Digital Download)

 • Digital social story (PDF) by Emily Kirkcaldy

-• Parent tips woven throughout for easy carry-over
+• Parent prompts woven throughout for carry-over

 Good to know